Vyolex/haskell_minesweeper/README.md

 At the start of the game you need to provide the path to the map file.
 The game is won if all non-bomb tiles are revealed.

+ * ■ - indicates a hidden cell
+ * X - indicates a flagged cell
+ * M - indicates a mine
+ * 0-8 - amount of mines around the cell

 ### How to run
 Open haskell interpreter and run:
 ```